-Our ambition is to create a final piece of sell-able furniture, by Wealdstone, for Wealdstone, to be used across the town centre, to help change perceptions of young people and the area itself.
+Our ambition was always to create a piece of sell-able furniture, by Wealdstone, for Wealdstone, which could help change perceptions of both the youth and the area itself.
 Thanks to Silo and the youth, we got exactly that.

 We create projects, publications and interventions to help make our cities, buildings and spaces work better.